mb0/xelf-old/DESIGN.md

 This is a work in progress.

-For now all of xelf is built around the concept of resolvers which does not differentiate between variables, functions or built-in expressions.
-This is by design, as heavy use of function as first class literal would complicate translations to environments that do not support these contexts.
+In the beginning xelf tried to build around the concept of resolvers that do not differentiate between variables, functions or built-in expressions.
+This was by design, as heavy use of function was thought to complicate translations to environments that do not support these contexts.

-However this means that even simple resolvers that could be expressed in xelf expressions need to be implemented in every environment used.
+However this meant that even simple resolvers that could be expressed in xelf expressions needed to be implemented in every environment used.
 We face much of the same concerns for loop actions of any form.
+Functions are also handy to factor out common expressions from large queries.

+Functions as literals also imply a function type that represents the type's signature.
+A declared signature allows us to factor the default type checking and inference out of each resolver and provide a more stable and comfortable user experience.
+Each resolver can decide whether to call into the default type checking machinery.
+The resolver only returns a custom function literal when treated as a symbol reference.

-It would also be handy to factor out common expressions from large queries.
-Those function would ultimately be inlined for environments without function literals, but can avoid some work along the way.
+Function can be inlined in environments without function literals and can avoid work along the way.

-We could both reuse the parameter lookup prefix and model function types as special object type that has one optionally named field for each parameter and another unnamed field for the result type at the end.
+I am not sure if functions should be allowed to access or modify their non-immediate environment and work like closures or be completely side effect free and treated as an isolated program.
+The isolation approach is much simpler to reason about for sure and allows us to reuse the parameter lookup prefix.

 Type inference
 --------------